yuzhang21/dataviz-project-cs573/README.md

 ## Prototypes

-I have created an overview of this data using color and sized dots, given the higher total visits corresponding to bigger circle size for each data point.
-It shows a clear pattern of peaks with big circle sizes in February and December period for multiple-years of data.
+At the prototyping stage, an overview of this data using color and sized dots were created.
+In the plot, the higher total visits or percentage values are corresponding to bigger circle size for each data point.
+Data from different years were color coded differently.
+It showed a clear pattern of peaks with big circle sizes in February and December period for multiple-years of data.

 [![image](https://user-images.githubusercontent.com/26355743/65399943-6d932d80-dd8d-11e9-9db8-9b305f729e50.png)](https://beta.vizhub.com/yuzhang21/53e4bb9a916a407cba5aa0a72e8ef17d)

-Another newer visualization view closer to the target:
+Another newer visualization view closer to the targeted visualization was to use average values' line chart as below:

 [![image](https://user-images.githubusercontent.com/26355743/65400105-6caecb80-dd8e-11e9-8ec5-3a585eadcc13.png)](https://beta.vizhub.com/yuzhang21/fdf81343da5d43878e86c250c01cb146)